 MySQL’s documentation goes on to say: “Memory allocation time can cause substantial performance drops if the global size is larger than needed by most queries that use it.”
 The join buffer is allocated to cache table rows when the join can’t use an index.

-If your database suffers from many joins performed without indexes it cannot be solved by increasing
+If your database suffers from many joins performed without indexes, it cannot be solved by increasing

 Unless you have data indicating otherwise, you should avoid arbitrarily increasing the sort_buffer_size as well.
 Memory here is also assigned per connection!
 MySQL’s documentation warns: “On Linux, there are thresholds of 256KB and 2MB where larger values may significantly slow down memory allocation, so you should consider staying below one of those values.”
-Avoid increasing sort_buffer_size above 2M since there is a performance penalty which will eliminate benefits.
+Avoid increasing sort_buffer_size above 2M since there is a performance penalty that will eliminate benefits.

 MySQL read_buffer_size & read_rnd_buffer_size

 Some of you still use MyISAM over InnoDB.
-In some cases with good reason.
+In some cases, with good reason.
 MyISAM is based on the old ISAM storage engine.
-It has many useful extensions as discussed here.
+It has many useful extensions, as discussed here.

-read_buffer_size applies generally to MyISAM only and does not affect InnoDB.
+read_buffer_size Applies generally to MyISAM only and does not affect InnoDB.
 Consider converting your MySQL tables to InnoDB storage engine before increasing this buffer.
 InnoDB is the default storage engine of MySQL 5.7 and MySQL 8.0.
-InnoDB features rollback, and crash-recovery capabilities to protect data.
+InnoDB features rollback and crash-recovery capabilities to protect data.

-read_buffer_size is also used to determine the memory block size for Memory tables.
+read_buffer_size Is also used to determine the memory block size for Memory tables.
 The

 read_rnd_buffer_size variable is also used mainly for